 Knee Arthritis

-Strengthening Your Hips to Save Your Knees
+Knee Arthritis: Strengthen Your Hips to Save Your Knees

-If you're dealing with knee osteoarthritis (OA), you're not alone.
-This condition affects millions worldwide, often making everyday activities like walking or climbing stairs a challenge.
 While it might sound counterintuitive, strengthening your hips could be the secret weapon for easing knee pain and improving mobility.
 Let’s dive into the how and why.

 What's the Link Between Hips and Knees?

-Knee OA is a degenerative joint disease that commonly develops in the weight-bearing medial compartment of the knee.
-It leads to pain, stiffness, and reduced function (Thomas et al., 2022).
-Interestingly, research shows that weak hip muscles—especially the abductors—can make matters worse by increasing stress on your knee joints during movement.
-This extra load speeds up the wear and tear on your cartilage (Neelapala et al., 2020).
+First, the basics: knee OA is a degenerative joint disease that commonly develops in the weight-bearing medial (inside) compartment of the knee.
+It can lead to pain, stiffness, and reduced function (Thomas et al., 2022).

 The Science Behind Hip Strengthening